 Which medications should I be aware of on Tamoxifen?

-Antidepressive agents are often prescribed to women with breast cancer, not only to counteract depression but also for anxiety and hot flushes 48.
+Antidepressive agents are often prescribed to women with breast cancer, not only to target depression but also for anxiety and hot flushes 48.
 However many antidepressants inhibit CYP2D6 to various extents, which can interfere with the conversion of tamoxifen to endoxifen 49, 50,51 (see diagram).
-In particular, the antidepressants fluoxetine (Prozac® and Sarafem®) and paroxetine have the ability to greatly reduce the effectiveness of tamoxifen as they are strong inhibitors of CYP2D6, therefore they should not be prescribed in conjunction with it.
+In particular, the antidepressants fluoxetine (Prozac® and Sarafem®) and paroxetine have the ability to greatly reduce the effectiveness of tamoxifen as they are strong inhibitors of CYP2D6, therefore they should not be prescribed in conjunction with tamoxifen.

-However, there are safer alternative antidepressants to take whilst on tamoxifen that do not inhibit CYP2D6, such as escitalopram, venlafaxine and mirtazapine 52.
+However, there are safer alternative antidepressants to take whilst on Tamoxifen that do not inhibit CYP2D6, such as escitalopram, venlafaxine and mirtazapine 52.
 Escitalopram (Cipralex® or Lexapro®) is the preferred prescribed antidepressant to breast cancer patients who are on tamoxifen, as it interacts less in the conversion of tamoxifen into endoxifen compared to other antidepressants such as fluoxetine 53.
 If you are on tamoxifen and taking prescribed antidepressants, you will likely be taking one of these three options.
 If your antidepressant is not one of the three, it may be worth having a conversation with your oncologist at your next appointment to enquire whether the antidepressant you are on is the best option for you and why.

 Several antipsychotic medications have also been shown to be inhibitors of CYP2D6 51, 54, 55, 56.
 In particular of the common antipsychotics, thioridazine, perphenazine and pimozide are the strongest CYP2D6 inhibitors and therefore should not be prescribed alongside tamoxifen.
 Chlorpromazine, fluphenazine and aloperidol are also CYP2D6 inhibitors, but to a lesser extent.
 If you have been prescribed any of the antipsychotics mentioned and you are on tamoxifen, you may want to speak to your doctor about whether the antipsychotic you are on is the best option for you – there are several alternatives that are safer to take on tamoxifen that you may want to discuss with them.